johnosbb/CeaiveEditor/sentence_structure.md

 - Uncountable nouns: Nouns that cannot be counted, such as "water," "rice," or "advice."
 - Possessive nouns: Nouns that indicate possession or ownership, such as "Sara's book," "the company's profits," or "the cat's toy."

+### Adversative conjunctions

+Adversative conjunctions are conjunctions that show contrast or opposition between two clauses or ideas.
+They indicate a contradiction, counterpoint, or unexpected relationship between the clauses.
+Examples of adversative conjunctions include "however," "nonetheless," "but," "yet," "still," and "nevertheless."

 # Sentence Structure

 ## Parts of a sentence